-In recent years, the Institute has developed three sustainable research areas in which a large number of research activities are carried out:
+In recent years, the Institute has developed four sustainable research areas in which a large number of research activities are carried out:

 1. Philosophy in the Modern Middle East;